- Leprosy is a chronic disease caused by a bacillus, Mycobacterium leprae.

 Elimination of leprosy as a public health problem

-- Over the past 20 years, more than 14 million leprosy patients have been cured, about 4 million since 2000.
+- Over the past 20 years, more than 16 million leprosy patients have been treated.

-- So far, there has been no resistance to antileprosy treatment when used as MDT.
+- So far, there has been no resistance to antileprosy treatment when used as MDT, even though sporadic cases of resistance to a single drug are observed.
+Vigilance is enhanced through a global sentinel surveillance mechanism.

 Actions and resources required